Leadership Education for Aspiring

 What to Expect

 The sessions are offered in seminar format, so your preparation and participation is essential.
-Sessions will vary, however you should expect to participate in skill-building exercises, hear from program alumni and occasional guest speakers, review leadership case studies, prepare and submit assignments and project development/management documents by the stated deadlines, participate in leadership assessments and organize a capstone project that utilizes the skills developed during the seminars within a year.
+Sessions will vary, however you should expect to meet pre-reading assingments, participate in skill-building exercises, engage with guest speakers if applicable, review health disparities case studies, prepare and submit assignments and by the stated deadlines, participate in assessments and organize a capstone presentation that summarizes the skills developed during the seminars over the six month period.

 - Enacting change by engaging appointed and elected officials

 - Friday, October 1, 11:59pm– Application opens

 - Tuesday, October 19 - Information session (online session, Register in advance for this webinar)

 - Monday, November 1, 12:00am – Application closes